Deone1/TheseusInsight/README.md

 ## Overview

-PaperPal is designed to automate tasks around recent research papers.
+TheseusInsight is designed to automate tasks around recent research papers.
 It:

-1. **Fetches & parses** papers from [paperswithcode.com](https://paperswithcode.com/) dumps within a date range.
+1. **Fetches & parses** papers directly from [arXiv.org](https://arxiv.org/) using the OAI-PMH API within a date range.
 2. **Embeds** papers, checks their relevance to your research interests, and ranks them with large language models.
 3. **Generates** personalized newsletters describing those papers.
 4. **Produces** a TTS-based podcast from PDF or textual content, optionally with a dynamic visualizer video.